gongcastro/upfthesis/README.md

 ## Installing :arrow_down:

 [Quarto](https://quarto.org/docs/get-started/) needs to be 1.3.0 or higher.
+I also recommend you update you version of [MikTeX](https://miktex.org/howto/install-miktex) to avoid potential problems during compilation.

 ```bash
 quarto use template gongcastro/upfthesis